banesto/git-pivotal-tracker-hooks/README.md

     [#12345677 #12345678] Ultimate bugfix

+##### 2. Add story ID to feature branch name

+A more approriate way to proceed is to reference story ID in the branch name so that all commits to given branch will be connected to specific Pivotal Tracker story.
+In order to do so you just have to mention story ID in the branch name with a hash in the beginning.
+Valid branch names look like this:

+    feature/#85421170-some-crazy-feature
+    feature/super-stuff-#85421170
+    #85421170_version_upgrade

+If branch name has a story ID in it and you add another story ID to a commit then both story IDs will be kept.
+This way you can pass additional parameters for example finish a story just by specifying `[finish]`.

 More info can be found [here](https://www.pivotaltracker.com/help/api/rest/v5#Source_Commits)

 ## TODOs

 1. Don't send request to API if there's no story ID within commit message.
+2. Remove possible duplicate story IDs when branch has the same story ID as in a commit.

 ## Changelog